-In her home, Nisha helps by gathering firewood, buying or selling in the market and gardening.
-She lives with her mother.
+Nisha makes her home with her mother.
+Gathering firewood, buying or selling in the market and gardening are her household duties.
 Her mother is sometimes employed.
 There are 2 children in the family.

 For fun, Nisha enjoys singing, art and walking.
 She attends church activities and Bible class regularly and is in college where her performance is average.

 Please remember Nisha in your prayers.
 Your love and support will help her to receive the assistance she needs to grow and develop.